Pimco urges Brazil to restore 'effective policy mix'

-SAO PAULO (Reuters) - Pacific Investment Management Co, the world’s largest bond fund, urged Brazil to rethink its current economic policies and restore credibility on public finances, the latest sign that foreign investors are growing worried over the outlook for Latin America’s largest economy.
+SAO PAULO, Jan 23 (Reuters) - Pacific Investment Management Co, the world’s largest bond fund, urged Brazil to rethink its current economic policies and restore credibility on public finances, the latest sign that foreign investors are growing worried over the outlook for Latin America’s largest economy.

 Policymakers in Brazil need to work on a plan to lure investment, revive confidence and spur growth with moderate inflation, Michael Gomez, co-head of emerging markets, said in a letter to investors published on the fund’s website on Thursday.
 Pimco, as the Newport Beach, California-based bond giant is known, oversees about $1.97 trillion in assets.